-Metlifecare Papamoa Beach Village provides an environment that supported residents' rights and culturally safe care.
+Metlifecare Palmerston North provided an environment that supported residents' rights and culturally safe care.
 Staff demonstrated an understanding of residents' rights and obligations.
-There was a health plan that encapsulated care specifically directed at Māori, Pasifika, and other ethnicities.
-Metlifecare Papamoa Beach Village worked collaboratively with internal and external Māori supports to encourage a Māori worldview of health in service delivery.
-Systems were in place to ensure Māori would be provided with equitable and effective services based on Te Tiriti o Waitangi and the principles of mana motuhake (self-determination), and this was confirmed by staff interviewed.
-There were no residents who identified as Māori present during the audit.
+There was a health plan available that encapsulated care specifically directed at Māori, Pasifika, and other ethnicities.
+The service worked collaboratively with internal and external Māori supports to encourage a Māori worldview of health in service delivery.
+Systems were in place to ensure Māori would be provided with equitable and effective services based on Te Tiriti o Waitangi and the principles of mana motuhake (self-determination).
+There were processes in place to ensure Pacific peoples would be able to be provided with services that were culturally safe.